1. Introduction to Microsoft Teams as a Business Phone System

 Microsoft Teams does not currently offer a fax solution.
 However, there are third-party solutions that can be used to send and receive faxes with Microsoft Teams.
 These solutions typically involve integrating a fax service with Microsoft Teams, either through an app or a connector.

-5. Real-World Examples of Companies Using Microsoft Teams as a Phone System
+5. Real-World Examples of Companies Using Microsoft Teams as your Business Phone System

-Microsoft Teams can be used as a phone system for businesses of all sizes, across a variety of industries.
+Microsoft Teams can be used as your business phone system for businesses of all sizes, across a variety of industries.
 Here are a few real-world examples of companies using Microsoft Teams as their primary phone system:

 - A coordination company with over five hundred employees adopted Microsoft Teams as their phone system, replacing their outdated PBX system.
 The agency has seen significant cost savings and increased productivity thanks to the streamlined communication and collaboration MS Teams Phone system features.
 You can read Unified Communication Solution Case Study